UTSCCSCC01/finalprojects22-cyclist/doc/sprint3/sprint3.md

   - CYC-130: daily log should display in grid layout
   - CYC-136: daily log should be able to scroll
   - CYC-131: monthly log add calendar on left hand side
-  - CYC-132: monthly log: drag and drop tasks into days
   - CYC-133: monthly log: display monthly tasks on the right hand side of the screen
   - CYC-138: future log: display all months of the year in grid layout